 IEC encourages the pursuit of knowledge by representation and exploration of diverse ideas in a manner consistent with its mission.
 It is understood though, that providing a forum for the open discussion of ideas does not imply or represent IEC approval or endorsement of any views expressed.

-In instances in which a specific policy Director of Educations not exist at the IEC, the Director of Education, has the authority to handle and process all academic matters.
+In instances in which a specific policy does not exist at IEC, the Director of Education has the authority to handle and process all academic matters.

 ACADEMIC EXPECTATIONS